dimitri-nicolo/calico/master/reference/calicoq/host.md

 ## Options

 ```
 -r --hide-rule-matches         Don't show the list of policies and profiles whose
                                rule selectors match each endpoint as an allowed or
                                disallowed source/destination.

 -s --hide-selectors            Don't show the detailed selector expressions involved
                                (that cause each displayed profile or policy to match
                                each endpoint).

+-o <OUTPUT> --output=<OUTPUT>  Set the output format.
+Should be one of yaml, json, or
+                               ps.
+If nothing is set, defaults to ps.
 ```

 ## Example